ibrahimsel/docs/docs/muto-edge/getting-started/command-plugin-by-example.md

 Please pay extra attention to the `name:` of our service.
 It needs to be identical to the name in the `.yaml` file.
 We'll publish data either to `/drive`,`/key` or `/mux ` topics depending on the command that this channel recieves.

+Now execute the steps in `Muto by Example` and continue until this step.
+Then use MQTTX to send you commands to agent and observe that your vehicle acts accordingly in Foxglove Visualiser.